Joseph Caravalho, Jr., M.D., MG, U.S. Army, Ret.

 Before joining HJF as manager of the Finance Department, Ms. Folk worked for Deloitte as a CPA for five years.
 She has held various roles at HJF, including Director of Financial Planning and Vice President of Program Services.
 She has an MBA from the University of Maryland.

 Catherine M. Clark, J.D.

-Senior Vice President for Legal Affairs, General Counsel and Secretary, serving HJF since 2015
+Senior Vice President, General Counsel and Secretary, serving HJF since 2015

-Ms. Clark leads HJF’s legal and technology transfer teams in support of our mission and advises management and the Council of Directors on legal matters affecting the organization.
+Ms. Clark leads HJF’s legal team in support of our mission and advises management and the Council of Directors on legal matters affecting the organization.

 Ms. Clark received her B.A. cum laude from Dickinson College and her J.D. magna cum laude from the Catholic University of America’s Columbus School of Law where she served on the Editorial Board of the Law Review.

 Senior Vice President, Strategic Initiatives, serving HJF since 2007

 Cynthia Gilman supervises all strategic initiatives, business development and public-private partnership efforts.

 Previously, Ms. Gilman led the Center for Public-Private Partnerships, where she directed the effort to foster collaborations among the Department of Defense, Department of Veterans Affairs, and civilian universities and industries to advance the long-term health and well-being of America’s wounded, ill and injured service members, veterans and their families.
 She also led the Heroes of Military Medicine Awards dinners and The Veterans Metrics Initiative.

 Prior to joining HJF, Ms. Gilman was a partner for 11 years in a Washington, D.C., law firm after practicing law for 10 years in San Diego.
 She received her bachelor’s from Emory University and her J.D. from the University of San Diego School of Law.
 She also studied for one year at the London School of Economics.